-Prior to November 1, 2011, ATI may redeem some or all of the Senior Toggle Notes and 11.0% Senior Notes by paying the applicable "make-whole" premium.
-At any time on or after November 1, 2011, ATI may redeem some or all of the Senior Toggle Notes and 11.0% Senior Notes at specified redemption prices in the indentures governing the 11.0% Senior Notes and Senior Toggle Notes.
-Prior to May 15, 2015, ATI may redeem some or all of the 7.125% Senior Notes by paying the applicable "make-whole" premium.
-At any time on or after May 15, 2015, ATI may redeem some or all of the 7.125% Senior Notes at specified redemption prices in the indenture governing the 7.125% Senior Notes.
-In May 2011, we purchased \$468.1 million in aggregate principal amount of the Senior Toggle Notes pursuant to a cash tender offer.
-In June 2011, we purchased \$53.0 million in aggregate principal amount of the 11.0% Senior Notes and \$18.1 million in aggregate principal amount of the Senior Toggle Notes.
-In August 2011, we purchased \$2.9 million in aggregate principal amount of the Senior Toggle Notes.
-In September 2011, we purchased \$4.1 million in aggregate principal amount of the 11.0% Senior Notes and \$5.0 million in aggregate principal amount of the 7.125% Senior Notes.
-In September 2011, we purchased \$4.1 million in aggregate principal amount of the 11.0% Senior Notes and \$23.7 million in aggregate principal amount of the 7.125% Senior Notes.
-In September 2011, we purchased \$4.1 million in aggregate principal amount of the 7.125% Senior Notes at a price equal to 101% of the principal amount thereof, plus accrued and unpaid interest, if any, to the date of purchase.
+Prior to November 1, 2011, ATI may redeem some or all of the Senior Notes by paying the applicable "make-whole" premium.
+At any time on or after November 1, 2011, ATI may redeem some or all of the Senior Notes at specified redemption prices in the indentures governing the Senior Cash Pay Notes and Senior Toggle Notes.
+On May 12, 2011, we purchased \$468.1 million in aggregate principal amount of the Senior Toggle Notes pursuant to a cash tender offer.
+On June 1, 2011 and June 13, 2011, we purchased \$37.2 million and \$15.75 million, respectively, in aggregate principal amount of the Senior Cash Pay Notes.
+On June 16, 2011, we purchased approximately \$18.1 million in aggregate principal amount of the Senior Toggle Notes.
+Upon a change of control event, ATI may be required to make an offer to purchase the Senior Notes at a price equal to 101% of the principal amount thereof, plus accrued and unpaid interest, if any, to the date of purchase.
 In certain instances in accordance with the terms of the indentures, ATI may be required to make an offer to repurchase the Senior Notes at a purchase price equal to 100% of the principal amount thereof, plus accrued and unpaid interest, if any, with the excess proceeds from asset sales.